 Semi-precious stone jewellery can become damaged if exposed to harsh chemicals, such as those present in commercial jewellery cleaners.

-- 2 cups warm water
+- 2 cups warm water (not HOT)

-- 2 tbsp liquid dish soap (non-antibacterial)
+- A few drops mild liquid dish soap (non-antibacterial)

 - Fill a second bowl with the remaining cup of water; this will be used for rinsing the jewellery.

 - Place jewellery in the first bowl with the dish soap, and let it soak for 5-10 minutes – longer if it’s very dirty – then gently scrub with a new, baby-size, soft toothbrush.
 Be very careful not to disturb the settings or scratch the stones.